 Rother District Council’s Community Grant Scheme supports the development of community facilities, community activities and sustainable local action.

 Applications to the scheme are welcomed from properly constituted organisations for services and activities which benefit the residents of Rother.
+It is intended that the scheme will “pump prime” new projects.

 Preference is given to groups or organisations that: